 “Hospitality is the ability to pay attention to the guest.”

 It seems simple enough yet not many people do it well.
 I’d like to be someone who does.
-And I’d like to encourage others to do the same, that is, to sharpen their ability to pay careful attention to others.
-So, why is it so difficult?
+And I’d like to encourage others to do the same—that is—to sharpen their ability to pay careful attention to others.
+So why is it so difficult?

-I have a zeal for sourcing and preparing the highest quality organic food.
-The more I learn about the food industry in the United States, the greater my passion for eating well.
-A true foodie, I am not satisfied with less.
+The second can best be expressed as a desire, maybe even a need, to gather with others.
+I am rarely happier than when I am cooking and preparing to fill my home with friends and family.
+I have a zeal for learning new and creative ways to care for myself and others and to prepare food to share.
+The more I learn, the greater my passion for eating—and living—well.
 Yet, I place the highest value on remaining unpretentious and nonjudgmental when I am a guest at another’s table.
 I must.
-For if I do not, I cannot fulfill my first passion – connecting deeply with others.
+For if I do not, I cannot fulfill my first passion, connecting deeply with others.

 Thanks for reading.
-I hope you’ll be inspired to give others one of the most loving gifts you have to offer—your attention.
+I hope you’ll be inspired to give one of the most loving gifts you have to offer—your attention.

 I’ll be heading to the Museum of Musical Instruments in Brussels as soon as I can…with my sweetie 🙂 Love the site.
 Go Global Staci!

 Hi Staci, it is always said that you are what you say and so i can say you are great.
 Apart from what i have read i personnally met you and your team and i can testify that all of you as a team were wonderful.
 STEPHEN OKUMU —Macushla House–Nairobi (Kenya)

 Jambo Stephen!
 Asante Sana and God bless you in all you do.
 Thank you for your hospitality.
 I will be back one day, for sure.
 Kwaheri rafiki!